rabbitmq/rabbitmq-website/site/publishers.md

 Clients might attempt to publish messages to destinations (exchanges, topics, queues) that do not exist.
 This section covers on how different protocols different in handling of such cases.

+RabbitMQ collects and exposes [metrics](#metrics) that can be used to detect publishers that publish unroutable messages.

 ### AMQP 0-9-1

 When a published message cannot be routed to any queue (e.g. because there are no bindings defined for the